ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 of less than half a second.
 - Energy Efficiency: Unlike other popular consensus protocols, participation in Avalanche consensus is not computationally intensive nor expensive.
-- Adaptive Security: Because the security level of the network adjusts depending on the number of Byzantine nodes (bad actors), the network is more resilient to attacks.
+- Adaptive Security: Avalanche consensus is designed to resist various attacks, including Sybil attacks, distributed denial-of-service (DDoS) attacks, and collusion attacks.
+Its probabilistic nature ensures that the consensus outcome converges to the desired state, even when the network is under attack.

 ![Consensus Comparison](/img/Consensus-protocol-comparison.png)